Bohr model of Carbon atom - How to draw Carbon(C) Bohr-Rutherford diagram?

 - Bromine Bohr model

-Find Valence electron of Carbon through its Bohr diagram
+Find the Valence electron of Carbon through its Bohr diagram

 Valence electrons are found in the outermost shell of an atom and they can take participate in the formation of a chemical bond.
 These electrons have more energy compare to the inner shell electrons.